|

 Choose large containers for planting Ranunculus.
 Ensure the pots have large drainage holes to drain any excess water and avoid the plants sitting in soggy soil.

 Fill the pot with your soil mixture and plant your bulbs about 3-4 inches apart.
-Water the arrangement and set in a location with full sun.
+Water the arrangement and set it in a location with full sun.

 Water when the top 2 inches of soil are dry.
 After the foliage dies back, remove the spent blooms, and allow the plant to go into dormancy.

 Growing Persian Buttercups in pots is a great option for gardeners who are outside the recommended hardiness zones.
-They can move the flowers in locations with full sun.
+They can move the flowers to locations with full sun.
 They can also move the pots indoors for overwintering.

 Fertilizing

-Fertilizing Ranunculus is necessary especially during planting time.
+Fertilizing Ranunculus is necessary, especially during planting time.
 Mix your organic fertilizer or compost into the soil before establishing the bulbs.

 After the bulbs sprout, support the growth by applying a water-soluble fertilizer every week.